moreen19/Kaggle-ML-auto-complete-recommeder-challange-using-KNN/README.md

 ## functions created for the project

 A number of functions were created to help in runing the algorithim to ensure that it does what it is expected to do e.g functions to calculate euclidean distance, cosine distance, function to get the k nearest neighbors and the recommender function that returns the recommendations based on the training data, test data and k values.
+The recommender was able to predict with 90% accuracy.
+For full project see python notebook.